WiserTixx/WiserMod/README.md

 # bugs

-On the issues tab here above you can sumbit errors, bugs, glitches if the issues are really personal you can contact the devs on discord
+On the issues tab here above you can sumbit errors, bugs, glitches regarding the software

+if the issues are really on your end you can contact the devs on discord